LuxioPy/ElliGraph/README.md

 I'm always eager to learn and grow, so if you have any suggestions, questions, or just want to connect, feel free to reach out.

 Happy Graphing!

-**Feel free to explore and experiment with different values for the major and minor axes to visualize various ellipses.
-This project showcases the application of programming concepts and physics concepts the development of a simple web app using Python.**